shannonthian/giftandgain-microservice/README.md

 4. In the main directory, edit docker-compose accordingly to which containers to run
 5. Command prompt: docker-compose up --build

-# Inventory management by Shannon
+# Inventory management by Shannon Test Sonar

 1. **Pulling the Application Image from Docker Hub**: